eggzotic/dragndrop_list_demo/README.md

 ## Getting Started

-Clone this repo as an alternative to using `flutter create`.
-Then rename the folder to your intended new project name.
-Then
+Clone this repo as an alternative to using `flutter create`:

 ```
 git clone git@github.com:eggzotic/flutter_template.git my_new_project